U.S. retailer launches global supply chain capability in record time

 Work Stream 2: Importing and Customs

-At a high level, it was crucial for the company’s managers to recognize that the U.S. government views importing as a privilege, not a right.
+At a high level, it was crucial for the company’s managers to recognise that the U.S. government views importing as a privilege, not a right.
 Maintaining this privilege requires an understanding of and adherence to an extensive collection of exacting rules concerning product classifications, documentation submissions and the timely payment of all tariffs.
 A clerical error related to a single product could result in customs officials flagging all of the company’s imports.

 Given this substantial risk, the Protiviti customs team took great care to examine a massive tariff schedule in excruciating detail.
 The team classified all of the parts to be imported according to the tariff schedule, set up all required paperwork, and worked with a freight broker to manage the logistics of transporting products from overseas ports to the U.S. The team also provided guidance on the optimal ports to use from a logistics perspective, which related to the third work stream: distribution.